All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: The SIRIUS package

 \section{The SIRIUS package}

-Irrespective of the particular code, LAPW/APW+LO/$lo$ calculations obviously have the same underlying formalism.
-Because the basic conceptualization starts with plane waves, those codes also share significant formal and procedural elements with plane-wave pseudo-potential (PW-PP) codes.
-Specifically the following tasks are shared: unit cell setup, atomic configurations, definition and generation of reciprocal lattice vectors $\bm G$ and combinations with Bloch wave vectors ${\bm G} + {\bm k}$, definition of basis functions on regular grids as Fourier expansion coefficients; construction of the plane wave contributions to the KS Hamiltonian matrix, generation of the charge density, effective potential, and magnetization on a regular grid; symmetrization operations on the charge density, potential and occupation matrix; iteration-to-iteration mixing schemes for density and potential; diagonalization of the secular equation.
-Compared to PW-PP codes, FLAPW/APW+$lo$ additionally have everything expanded in radial functions and spherical harmonics inside the MT spheres, and enforcement of matching conditions on sphere surfaces.
+Irrespective of the particular code, FLAPW/APW+$lo$ calculations obviously have the same underlying formalism.
+Because those basis sets start from plane waves, such codes also have significant elements in common with plane-wave pseudo-potential (PW-PP) codes.
+Those elements include: unit cell setup, atomic configurations, definition and generation of reciprocal lattice vectors $\bm G$ and combinations with Bloch wave vectors ${\bm G} + {\bm k}$, definition of basis functions on regular grids as Fourier expansion coefficients; construction of the plane-wave contributions to the KS Hamiltonian matrix, generation of the charge density, effective potential, and magnetization on a regular grid; symmetrization operations on the charge density, potential and occupation matrix; iteration-to-iteration mixing schemes for density and potential; diagonalization of the secular equation.
+As already is evident, compared to PW-PP codes, FLAPW/APW+$lo$ codes also have everything expanded in radial functions and spherical harmonics inside the MT spheres, along with enforcement of matching conditions on sphere surfaces.

-From a development perspective, these commonalities offer an opportunity.
-Rather than have the developers of each individual code devise --- and in many cases essentially reinvent --- various schemes for computational speed and scalability, we can proceed via \textit{separation of concerns}, identify the general calculation elements within the plane wave Kohn-Sham DFT formalism and create a library with explicit support for FLAPW/APW+$lo$ and PW-PP calculations.
-By abstracting and encapsulating the common objects such as the examples just given, the focus then can be on optimizing computational performance.
-The SIRIUS library was created as such an optimized collection.
-It was designed from the outset with both task parallelization and data parallelization.
-It has been optimized for multiple MPI levels as well as OpenMP parallelization and also optimized for GPU utilization.
+As we have discussed elsewhere \cite{computation10030043}, those commonalities offer an opportunity, namely \textit{separation of concerns}.
+For those generally common tasks in FLAPW/APW+$lo$ and PW-PP codes, the concept is to create a performance-optimized package with enough user support that it can be exploited either as a basic code or as a library.
+This strategy allows the abstraction and encapsulation of the common objects just listed, thereby exposing opportunities for optimizing computational performance irrespective of the user interface (input, post-processing, etc.).
+The SIRIUS package was designed from the outset and developed from the outset with that goal.
+It provides both task and data parallelization.
+It is optimized for multiple MPI levels as well as OpenMP parallelization and for GPU utilization as well.